-Why do you Need to Registered a Car in Puerto Rico
+Why do you Need to Register a Car in Puerto Rico?

 It is not fun to register your car in Puerto Rico, but it is something you absolutely must do.
-In Puerto Rico, if your car is not registered you could be fined at least a hundred dollars, and your license could be suspended, which could result in an increase in your insurance premiums.
+In Puerto Rico, if your car is not registered you could be fined at least a hundred dollars, and your license could be suspended, which could increase your insurance premiums.

 Process of Registering a Car in Puerto Rico